TwinIsland/CS225-Final-Project/README.md

-## Leading Question
+# Vōcal☆Shōjo (ᗜˬᗜ)

-Extract a specific frequency like vocal from an audio clip
+Fast and light script to extract a specific frequency like vocal from an audio clip

 ## Dataset Acquisition